niemandssh/stash-reforged/README.md

 - [ ] Gallery for Performer page - sometimes I want to add 2-3 the best photos for performer
 - [ ] Add notes block with saving text to database - for saving links to scrape videos in future, for example
 - [ ] Fix visual bug if I change some data in scene and set rating (selects hides badges, but after save data all is ok)
-- [ ] Add setting for hide percent of similarity in suggested scenes
 - [ ] For global recount suggested scenes task add info about status of handled videos

 ### About Stash